TeamWox SDK: How to Add Page into TeamWox Module

 .Command("<lng:MENU_HELLOWORLD_NUMBER3>","/helloworld/number_three","<lng:MENU_HELLOWORLD_NUMBER3>");

-3. Save template and open the main page of the Hello World module in the browser window.
+2. In the browser window, open the main page of the Hello World module.
 To the right of two existing page links there should be the new one.

-5. Return to module home page using browser navigation commands.
+4. Return to the module home page using browser navigation commands.

 Add Translations

-1. In the '<TeamWox_install_dir>\modules\helloworld\' folder open the helloworld.lng file in any text editor, add the MENU_HELLOWORLD_NUMBER3 key and translations for all supported languages in the module.
+1. In the <TeamWox installation folder>\modules\helloworld\ folder open the helloworld.lng file in any text editor, add the MENU_HELLOWORLD_NUMBER3 key and translations for all supported languages in the module.

-3. Save your changes and restart TeamWox server.
-Now the name of new page link is taken from the helloworld.lng language file.
+2. Save your changes and restart TeamWox server.
+Now the name of the new page link is taken from the helloworld.lng language file.
 You can also check the translation into Russian by changing the language setting in your profile.

 Templates

-In the example above, the text displayed on the page was taken directly from the source code.
-In this approach, any change in the view (the way of data representation, formatting, etc.) require a full recompilation of the module.
+In the example above, the text displayed on a page was taken directly from the source code.
+With this approach, any change in the view (the way of data representation, formatting, etc.) will require a full recompilation of the module.

-To ease the changing of page layout, it should be separated into a template.
-In this way, the source code of the page will indicate which data must be submitted to pages, and the method of their representation and output order will be determined in the template.
+To ease the changing of page layout, it should be separated into template.
+In this approach, the source code of a page will indicate which data must be submitted to pages, and the method of their representation and output order will be determined in the template.

 Displaying Page Using a Template

-So, let's change our page so that the text on it is displayed using a template.
+So, let's change our page so that the text on it will be displayed using a template.

 2. In any text editor add a simple HTML code into this template.